freenas/freenas-docs/userguide/tasks.rst

 Review the default selections and, if necessary, modify them to meet the needs of the environment.
 Note that the :guilabel:`Threshold` field is used to prevent scrubs from running too often, and overrides the schedule chosen in the other fields.
+Also, if a pool is locked or unmounted when a scrub is scheduled to occur, it will not be scrubbed.

-Scheduled crubs can be deleted with the :guilabel:`Delete` button, but this is not recommended. **Scrubs can provide an early indication of disk issues before a disk failure.** If a scrub is too intensive for the hardware, consider temporarily unchecking the :guilabel:`Enabled`
+Scheduled scrubs can be deleted with the :guilabel:`Delete` button, but this is not recommended. **Scrubs can provide an early indication of disk issues before a disk failure.** If a scrub is too intensive for the hardware, consider temporarily unchecking the :guilabel:`Enabled`